jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 PriorityLevelConfigurations.

 ## Observability
-The API Priority and Fairness feature, when enabled, causes several new metrics to be exported.
+When you enable the API Priority and Fairness feature, the kube-apiserver exports additional metrics.
 Monitoring these can help you determine whether your configuration is inappropriately throttling important traffic, or find poorly-behaved workloads that may be harming system health.